-The winning pier designed was selected in January but the plan has come under increased scrutiny in light that one of the key aspects of the design may not be possible.
+The but the plan has come under increased scrutiny in light that one of the key aspects of the design may not be possible.

 According to a report from the Tampa Bay Times, the interior reef of "The Lens" might not be possible.

 "In coming months, though, the Michael Maltzan Architecture design team and city staff will work with Tampa Bay marine science experts to determine the viability of the underwater garden, a process that will be covered in the upcoming contract."

 Other local issues the polls weihged in on were light rail, red light cameras and mobile surveillance cameras.

 More than 65 percent of respondents support a plan to build light rail in Pinellas County.
 The poll showed that St. Pete is split on the idea of red light cameras.
 In November 2011, 53 percent of residents supported the installation of red light cameras while only 49 percent support them now.